 A: Bail bonds, technically called a “surety bond”, is a contractual undertaking guaranteed by a state licensed bail bondsman who is backed by an insurance company.
 The bail agent guarantees to the court payment of the full amount of the bond if the defendant fails to appear for their scheduled court appearances.
 For your protection, always deal with licensed bail bond company.

 Q: WHAT IS THE COST OF BAIL BONDS?

 A: In Ohio, the cost of a bail bond is ten percent of the bail.
-This rate is set by the state of Ohio and is non-negotiable.
+This rate is set by the state of Ohio Department of Insurance and is non-negotiable.
 In addition, there are state fees that vary according to charge.
 Typically, these range between $50 – $100.
 There are no taxes for a bail bond.
 By example, if the bail is set at $25,000, then the fee charged is $2500 plus the $50-$100 state fee.

 Q: CAN I FIND AFFORDABLE BAIL BONDS?

 A: The cost of bail bonds in Ohio is set with the Department of Insurance at ten percent of the total bail amount.
 We often get the questions from potential clients: “Can you do it for less?”, “Would you take five percent if I pay cash?”
 Any agent offering bail at less than ten percent in the State of Ohio is simply acting illegally or deceptively (bail bond scam).
 We will work with you to find the best situation to obtain bail in a legal manner.